sixteenmillimeter/GNAL/README.md

 Render times have gone down dramatically.
 The volume has stayed consistent with major changes in geometry (between V1 and V2).
-The number of facets has reduced to about 30% of the V1 and V2 spirals.
+The file size of the V3 spiral has reduced to about 30% of the V1 and V2 spirals and the facet count remains roughly the same.

 ## License